 We recently published an article showcasing the High Camp Cabin, used by trekkers for shelter en route to Mt Anne in south west Tasmania.
-We’ve since been in touch with Chris Rathbone of the Hobart Walking Club.
-Chris supplied these amazing photos, and the equally amazing story of the cabin’s construction written by Roy Davies.
+We’ve since been contacted by Chris Rathbone of the Hobart Walking Club.
+Chris supplied Think Tasmania with these amazing photos, and the equally amazing story of the cabin’s construction written by Roy Davies.

 Hobart Walking Club